SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. in -Ounchecked even precoditions don't run (it removes runtime safety checks)

 .. during development, you can use assert(false) in stub implementations

+..
+In Xcode, can you set a breakpoint on assertion/precondition failure?
+   If so, mention that fact and give a link to a guide that shows you how.
+   In LLDB, 'breakpoint set -E swift' catches when errors are thown, but doesn't stop at assertions.

+..
+In contrast to assert/precondition,
+   fatalError(_:file:line:) always halts execution, regardles of the current optimization settings.

 .. _TheBasics_DebuggingWithAssertions: